lisa-lumos/Redshift/02-best-practices.md

 - Avoid using functions in query predicates.
 They can drive up the cost of the query by requiring large numbers of rows to resolve the intermediate steps of the query.
 - If you use both GROUP BY and ORDER BY clauses, make sure that you put the columns in the same order in both.

+## Viewing Amazon Redshift Advisor recommendations
+You can access Amazon Redshift Advisor recommendations using the Amazon Redshift console, Amazon Redshift API, or AWS CLI.
+To access recommendations you must have permission redshift:ListRecommendationsattached to your IAM role or identity.

+To help you  prioritize your optimizations, Advisor ranks recommendations by order of impact.

+Advisor only displays recommendations that should have a significant impact on performance and operations.

+Ensure that each COPY that loads a significant amount of data, or runs for a significant duration, ingests compressed data objects from Amazon S3.

+The ideal object size is 1-128 MB after compression.

+As a best practice, we recommend isolating databases in Amazon Redshift from one another.
+Queries run in a specific database and can't access data from any other database on the cluster.